greg-raven/Uncommon-Sense/_posts/2019-10-01-the-future-belongs-to-patriots.md

 ---
-title: 'The future belongs to patriots'
+title: "The future belongs to patriots"
 layout: post
 categories:
 - patriotism